cityofaustin/Residential-Permitting/_content/resources/view-all.md

 ---
 seo_title:
 title: Resources
 layout: resources-index
-lead_markdown: 'Use these resources to help you apply for a permit.
-You can access applications and forms, explore the glossary of terms, or view contact information and sample plans.'
+lead_markdown: Use these resources to help you navigate the permitting process.
 description: What is this page about?
-permalink: "/resources/"
+permalink: /resources/
 _hide_content: true
 ---